Jpease1020/UI-Testing/PITCHME.md

 ---
 ### Acceptance Tests
   * Part of the CI/CD pipeline process and the process of TDD (test driven development)
-  * Automated tests ensure the environment/application is successfully built to allow for manual User Acceptance testing.
-The system always improves and never backslides.
+  * Automated tests ensure the environment/application works in all environments allowing for manual User Acceptance testing after each new code addition.
+  * The system always improves and never backslides.
   * Tests that all units, when used together, work as per the feature's specification in as close to an environment as possible to the production environment.
 +++
   * Along with unit tests, they ensure that new code and changes made by a pair works.